|

 Competing on Better Capability Rather than Lower Prices

-E. Real-time and Convergent Charging in Wireless
+E. Real-time and Convergent Charging (5 pages)

 The Challenge of Migrating Pre-Paid to Convergence Charging